-The original owners were Janice and Dennis Griffith and operated YPLC since 1978.
+Janice and Dennis Griffith began running Young Peoples Learning Center (YPLC) out of the Mathews Street location in 1978.
+They purchased the Plum Street location in 1994.
 Now their son and his wife are carrying the torch to continue the community focused child care.
 Both AJ and Jordie come from education backgrounds and taught in the public school system for many years, both worked at a middle school.
 AJ taught Social Studies and Jordie taught Special Education.
 They come to YPLC with a passion for taking care of their staff, the children, and the families as a whole.
+We are truly a family business and strive to treat employees, children and parents as all part of our Young Peoples Family.
+With backgrounds in Early Childhood, Business Administration and Social work with Children and Families, our philosophies are based on learning through play, teaching behaviors through loving guidance and program quality that matches the investment of families.
 In the following pages we will share with you our philosophy toward children, as well as our school policies.
 As you read them, it is our hope you will sense our commitment to providing a positive high-quality learning environment for your child.